Peel, Ontario, Canada: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to get the necessary type.
-A lot of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Ensure that you get the right type.
+A lot of adapters currently being sold are just plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most places.

 Luggage scale to avoid fees